-A thorough cyber resilience plan takes a holistic approach to security and resiliency.
+A thorough cyber resilience plan takes a holistic approach to security and business continuity.
 Plans must address prevention, detection and recovery.
-To be effective, your plan should include:
+To be effective, your business continuity plan should include:

 - Monitoring platform configuration management.
 Look for tools that offer real-time cyber recovery updates so that business leaders can make informed decisions quickly.
-Your plan should include a solution that details system vulnerabilities and their severity level.
+Your business continuity plan should include a solution that details system vulnerabilities and their severity level.
 It should offer insight into how resilient your system is and how ready you are for disaster recovery.
-This will pave the way for quick recovery after a cyberattack or outage.
+This will pave the way for quick recovery after a cyber-attack or ransomware attack.

 - Customer data protection.
-Cyber incidents are a concern not only for your business, but also for your customers and users.
+Cyber incidents, like cyber-attack and ransomware attack, are a concern not only for your business, but also for your customers and users.
 Your cyber resilience plan must include safeguards that protect customer data.
 Your plan must also be flexible and responsive enough to comply with any new data protection regulations that are implemented.